Flying from Dallas to Rome: what you need to know

 Dallas/Fort Worth International Airport (DFW)

-Keep an eye out for promotions with American Airlines.
-This carrier offers direct Dallas to Rome plane tickets from DFW.
+American Airlines is a popular airline that offers direct Dallas to Rome plane tickets leaving from DFW.

 O'Hare International Airport (ORD)